 Individual Registration for Students and Faculty

 Individuals pay for registration upfront.
 If your funding policies require students to be reimbursed, you will need to use this type.
-Registrations open July 11, 2018.
+Registrations open to the public in July.

 - Reach out to your students as early as possible to confirm their interest in attending GHC.

 - Register your students early as GHC is a very popular event, and registrations sell out quickly.
-Registration open July 11.
+Registration opens to the public in July.

 - If some of your students have applied for a scholarship, do not purchase a registration for them until you know their application status.